diffblue/gitlab/doc/development/documentation/styleguide/word_list.md

 ## press

-Use when talking about keyboard keys.
+Use **press** when talking about keyboard keys.
 For example:

 - To stop the command, press <kbd>Control</kbd>+<kbd>C</kbd>.

 ## profanity

-Do not use.
+Do not use profanity.
 Doing so may negatively affect other users and contributors, which is contrary to the GitLab value of [Diversity, Inclusion, and Belonging](https://about.gitlab.com/handbook/values/#diversity-inclusion).

 ## Reporter